Focus on Earth

 Content type: Page

-Because a healthy and fulfilling university life depends on good health and appropriate support, the University of Montpellier provides its students and staff with a range of services dedicated to healthcare, prevention, individual support, inclusion, and social support.
-Health services The Preventive Medicine Service (SCMPPS) provides prevention, promotion, and health education to the entire student community and university staff.
-Its health professionals offer free and confidential consultations, as well as psychological and nutritional support, to promote success in studies and professional life.
-Throughout the year, this service also organizes health education workshops, stands, and webinars led by Student Health Representatives (ERS), its professionals, and local health partners.
-The University Health Center (CSU) provides students with easy access to primary care from healthcare professionals at no upfront cost (general practitioners, clinical psychologists, psychiatrists, physical therapists, etc.).
-Disabilities For students and staff with disabilities, the Handiversité service and the SCMPPS work together to provide tailored support and personalized accommodations.
-Social and financial support Finally, measures are in place to support students and staff who need it.
-Need medical care, psychological support, specific accommodations, or advice?
-Find all the information you need to help you get the most out of your life at UM in the "See also" section.
+Because a healthy and fulfilling daily life at the university depends on good health and appropriate support, the University of Montpellier offers its students and staff a range of services dedicated to healthcare, prevention, individual support, inclusion, and social support.
+Health Services The Preventive Medicine Service (SCMPPS) provides prevention, health promotion, and health education to the entire student body and university staff.
+Its healthcare professionals offer free and confidential consultations, as well as psychological and nutritional support, to promote success in academic and professional life.
+Throughout the year, this service also organizes health education workshops, booths, and webinars led by Student Health Ambassadors (ERS), its professionals, and local healthcare partners.
+The University Health Center (CSU) provides students with easy access to primary care from healthcare professionals without upfront costs (general practitioners, clinical psychologists, psychiatrists, physical therapists, etc.).
+Accommodations for Students and Staff with Disabilities For students and staff with disabilities, the Handiversité service and the SCMPPS work together to provide tailored support and offer personalized accommodations.
+Social and Financial Support Finally, support systems are in place to assist students and staff who need them.
+Need medical care, mental health support, specific accommodations, or advice?
+Check out the “See Also” section for all the information you need to make the most of your time at UM.

 Content type: Page